 Emergency Medicine and Acute Care/Illness

-Each year your experience in managing acute illness and emergency medicine will vary as you spend time in different settings.
-PGY-1 interns will work in an ambulatory acute care/illness clinic.
-They may also spend an additional two weeks in the Pediatric Emergency Department at Hillcrest Hospital.
-PGY-2 and PGY-3 residents work in emergency departments at Cleveland Clinic Children's Emergency Departments located at Hillcrest Hospital and Fairview Hospitals.
+Each year, your experience in managing acute illness and emergency medicine will vary as you spend time in different settings.
+PGY-1 interns will work for one month in an ambulatory acute care/illness clinic.
+PGY-2 and PGY-3 residents will spend two months in the Pediatric Emergency Departments located at Hillcrest Hospital and Fairview Hospitals.
 You will have increasing responsibility providing pediatric emergency care under the supervision of our Cleveland Clinic Pediatric Emergency Medicine staff.

 Residents have the opportunity to rotate in our free-standing Cleveland Clinic Children’s Hospital for Rehabilitation.
 This facility is also home to our Cleveland Clinic Children's Center for Autism, the Judith M. Power Pediatric Dialysis Unit and Community-Based Services for Children with Special Needs.
 The rotation will include inpatient service time with our inpatient rehabilitation patients and chronic pain patients, along with outpatient work with the same patient population.
 There is also an opportunity for additional experiences with children with nutritional needs and feeding disorders and time with our pediatric physiatry clinics.

-Residents have 3 weeks of vacation each year that are taken in a one week and a two-week block.
+Residents have 3 weeks of vacation (15 work days) each year that may be taken as either three 1-week blocks, or a 1-week block with a 2-week block.
 Residents receive additional time away for holidays including a special holiday schedule for Christmas and New Years.